aws-samples/aws-sdk-js-v3-workshop/Exercise2/frontend/README.md

-# S3 browser client in v2 vs v3
+# S3 browser client in v3

 - This package contains frontend code which does put, get, delete operations using S3 browser client
 - This is a create-react-app which creates minimized bundle on running `build`